The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Surprised.

-Find a Republican, stick the blame to him, know the Republican won't be able to defect it, deflect it, and you get a historical forever lie.
+Know the Republican won't be able to defect it, deflect it, and you get a historical forever lie.

-Ladies and gentlemen, there has been movement.
+Ladies and gentlemen, there has been movement in the case of Roland Burris.

-In the case of Roland Burris, earlier today it was looking bleak for Burris.
+Earlier today, it was looking bleak for Burris.

-They want to punt it down the road because they don't like being called racists, and it's an interruption into the immaculate inauguration of Obama.
+They want to punt it down the road because they don't like being called racists.

-However, ladies and gentlemen, the Illinois Supreme Court in throwing a screwball back at Dingy Harry and the United States Senate, the Illinois Supreme Court says there is nothing in state law that requires Jesse White, the Secretary of State, to sign The appointment.
+However, ladies and gentlemen, the Illinois Supreme Court, in throwing a screwball back at Dingy Harry and the United States Senate, the Illinois Supreme Court says there is nothing in state law that requires Jesse White, the Secretary of State, to sign the appointment.

 The Supreme Court said that nothing else needs to be done to make Burris's appointment valid.